 There’s blissful decadence in each bite of these Goat Cheese Stuffed Bacon Wrapped Dates.
 Crispy bacon drenched in a maple glaze surrounds each date that is stuffed with creamy goat cheese.
 This is one appetizer that takes minutes to make and that everyone loves.

 Bacon-wrapped appetizers such as this one and these Little Smokies Wrapped in Bacon are some of the best bites to eat during a party.
-They’re great appetizers to serve during the holidays alongside other festive apps such as these Cranberry Meatballs or this Smoked Cheese Ball.
+They’re great appetizers to serve during the holidays alongside other festive apps such as Cranberry Meatballs or this Smoked Cheese Ball.

 I first made these dates with goat cheese and bacon shortly after I’d moved to Charleston from New York City.
 I needed an appetizer to bring to a girls’ night with new friends and I wanted it to be something delicious.